 While Donegal Mutual has identified threats to the security of its information technology systems, Donegal Mutual and we are unaware of any significant breach of the security measures Donegal Mutual maintains.
-A significant breach of the security of Donegal Mutual's information technology systems that results in the misappropriation or misuse of confidential information could damage the business reputation of Donegal Mutual and our insurance subsidiaries and could expose Donegal Mutual and our insurance subsidiaries to litigation.
-The financial impact to Donegal Mutual, us and our insurance subsidiaries of a significant breach could be material.
+A significant breach of the security of Donegal Mutual's information technology systems that results in the misappropriation or misuse of confidential information could damage the business reputation of Donegal Mutual and our insurance subsidiaries and could expose Donegal Mutual and our insurance subsidiaries of a significant breach could be material.